 This is a broader measure that addresses both physical and digital cardholder storage.
 If you write down physical information, you need to have strict systems in place that isolate this information and prevent it from being anywhere that isn’t protected.
 This includes limiting access to the physical location (locks, a safe, etc.) and the people who have access to it.

 For digital data, pieces of information are often stored as data sets, and these must be protected by encryption and firewalls — especially when transferring data across public networks.
-This will be handled by your specific software set up.
+This will be handled by your specific software setup.

 Always make sure to have the latest versions of antivirus software downloaded and patched, and record every time you do so.
 You should also scan at least once and month and after every download or patch, recording these instances as well.